Building Codes

 Email Hope King

-• Began two-year process of adapting the 2024 International Code Council's suite of model codes.
+• Adopted the 2024 International Code Council suite of model codes